 To date, we have financed our activities primarily through private placements.
 Through June 30, 2017, we have raised \$164.5 million in equity financing.
 Our operations have consumed substantial amounts of cash since inception.
-The net cash used in our operating activities was \$11.5 million for the year ended December 31, 2015 and \$32.2 million for the year ended December 31, 2016.
+The net cash used in our operating activities was \$11.5 million and \$32.2 million for the years ended December 31, 2015 and 2016, respectively, and \$8.8 million and \$17.7 million for the six months ended June 30, 2016 and 2017, respectively.
 We expect our expenses to increase significantly in connection with our ongoing activities, particularly as we advance the clinical development of our four clinical-stage drug candidates and continue research and development of our preclinical-stage drug candidates and initiate additional clinical trials of, and seek regulatory approval for, these and other future drug candidates.
 In addition, if we obtain regulatory approval for any of our drug candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 In particular, the costs that may be required for the manufacture of any drug candidate that receives regulatory approval may be substantial as we may have to modify or increase the production capacity at our current manufacturing facilities or contract with third-party manufacturers.
 We may also incur expenses as we create additional infrastructure to support our operations as a U.S. public company.
 Accordingly, we will likely need to obtain substantial additional funding in connection with our continuing operations through public or private equity offerings, debt financing, collaborations or licensing arrangements or other sources.
 If we are unable to raise capital when needed or on acceptable terms, we could incur losses and be forced to delay, reduce or terminate our research and development programs or any future commercialization efforts.

-We believe our cash and cash equivalents as of December 31, 2016, combined with the net proceeds from this offering, will enable us to fund our operating expenses and capital expenditure requirements for the next months at a minimum.
+We believe our cash and cash equivalents as of June 30, 2017, combined with the net proceeds from this offering, will enable us to fund our operating expenses and capital expenditure requirements through fiscal year 2020.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: